chuchumon23/3d-object-detection-ros-/README.md

 ## Quick start
-> This Quickstart describes the minimal steps for running the system assuming a compatible GPU and driver environment.
+>This Quickstart describes the minimal steps required to run the system, assuming a compatible GPU and NVIDIA driver environment.
+> Note: This project uses host networking.
+Ensure that all containers share the same ROS master.

 - Create container A (ros_velodyne)
 ```